-Nevada Humanities' Reno Office is Moving to a New Home
+Nevada Humanities' Reno Office has Moved to a New Home

 Nevada Humanities' Reno office has relocated from its location on North Sierra Street to the Second Floor Suite of the KNPB Building, at 1670-200 North Virginia Street in Reno.
 Nevada Humanities is Nevada's independent, nonprofit affiliate of the National Endowment for the Humanities and produces and supports cultural programs statewide.